ROCm/amd_matrix_instruction_calculator/README.md

 This tool allows setting these modifiers on instructions that support them.
 The modifiers will change the output of register and matrix element queries to match what the instruction would do with the modifier fields set.

 * `--cbsz {#}`: Change the Control Broadcast Size field on instructions that support it.
 This causes some blocks of the A matrix to be broadcast to the Matrix Core in place of other blocks.
 This modifier configures how many blocks will receive that broadcast, the ABID modifier chooses which block to broadcast.
-This is only supported by some instructions and is only useful for queries of the A matrix.
-The legal values are between 0 and $log_2(blocks)$, inclusive.
+This is only supported by some instructions and is only useful for queries of the A and K matrices.
+The legal values are between 0 and $`log_2(blocks)`$, inclusive.
 * `--abid {#}`: Change the A-matrix Broadcast Identifier field on instructions that support it.
 This chooses the block of the A matrix to broadcast to the Matrix Core, in conjunction with the CBSZ modifier.
-This is only supported by some instructions and is only useful for queries of the A matrix.
-The legal values are between 0 and $2^{CBSZ}-1$, inclusive.
+This is only supported by some instructions and is only useful for queries of the A and K matrices.
+The legal values are between 0 and $`2^{CBSZ}-1`$, inclusive.
 * `--blgp {#}`: Change the B-matrix Lane Group Pattern field on instructions that support it.
 This causes some input lanes of the B matrix to be rotated or broadcast to replace the matrix multiplication inputs that would have originally come from a different lane.
 This is only supported by some instructions.
 For instructions where it is supported, valid values are between 0-7, inclusive.
 * `--opsel {#}`: Change the Operand Select field on instructions that support it.
 This causes some 16-bit inputs and outputs to be stored in either the top or bottom half of the 32-bit registers, rather than packing two values into the register.
 For those instructions, this field chooses whether to read and write from the top of bottom half of those registers.
 * `--neg {#}`: Change the NEG (Negate) field on instructions that support it.
 The bits in this 3-bit field indicate whether to negate the values read from the A\[\], B\[\], or C\[\] matrices, respectively.
 For instructions where it is supported, valid values are between 0-7, inclusive.